VitroidFPV/vitroidfpv.com/modules/faqs/5-16-08-2022-building-how-to-solder-properly.md

   1. If your flux isn't solid, apply it to the pads

-  2. Tin the pads.
-The soldering iron **shouldn't** melt the solder.
-It should heat up the pad, and the pad should melt the solder
+  2. Tin the whole pad.
+Ideally the iron shouldn't melt the solder.
+It should heat up the pad, and the pad should melt the solder.
+But if you use it to melt it, it's not a big issue

-  3. Once they're tinned, they should look shiny, smooth, and round.
-If they're not, you likely need more heat and/or flux
+  3. Once it's tinned, it should look shiny, smooth, and round.
+If it's not, you likely need more heat and/or flux

-  4. Expose, twist, and tin the wires (you should only leave enough wire exposed to match the length of the pad).
-This shouldn't need flux, but may sometimes help.
-Again, heat up the exposed part of the wire, and apply the solder to the wire, not the soldering iron
+  4. Expose, twist, and tin the wire (you should only leave enough wire exposed to match the length of the pad).
+Flux may often help.
+Again, heat up the exposed part of the wire, and ideally apply the solder to the wire, not the soldering iron

   5. Bring the tinned wire to the pad, melt the solder blob on the pad, and insert the wire.
-Don't push on the wire with te soldering iron as that can fray the end
+Don't push on the wire with the soldering iron as that can fray the end

   6. Make sure the pad stays round-ish after it's solidified, and that the exposed end of the wire isn't sticking out